dianpan/TaG.it/README.md

 # github-tags
-a single page application for managing your tags (labels) on GitHub
+a client side application for managing your tags (labels) on GitHub

+###Technologies used
+- Ampersand.js: A highly modular set of libraries for building Advanced JavaScript apps.
+- React: Facebook’s revolutionary view library.
+- WebPack: Module bundler and development server.
+- ES6: The next generation of the JavaScript language.
+- Node.js: The JavaScript platform built on Chrome’s runtime.